hassan-salloum/pyfuzz/contribute.md

 4- Install the requirement-dev.txt : pip3 install -r requirements-dev.txt

-5- Inside the "templates" repo create a new folder named (X e.g EAPOLTLS in case you want to develop the ARP).
+5- Inside the "templates" repo create a new folder named (X e.g EAPOLTLS in case you want to develop the EAPOLTLS).

 6- Inside the "ARP" folder create:
 - __init__.py : empty just for building package purpose